-Additional information is available from the School Veteran Official in the Registrar's Office.
+Additional information is available from the School Veterans Official in the Registrar's Office.
 Call 608.342.1321 for more information.

 If the American Council on Education (ACE) has evaluated a corporate or professional training program in which you participated, you may receive some transfer credit.
 Only the ACE recommendations that are related directly to the criminal justice major will be considered for transfer.
 Normally, because training programs are so specific to the industry, such credits transfer as criminal justice electives.
 You must request an official transcript from ACE be sent directly to the Distance Learning Center to have your credits reviewed.

-CLEP (College Level Examination Program), DANTES (Defense Activity for Non-Traditional Education Support), USAFI (United States Armed Forces Institute) subject examinations, and College Board Advanced Placement Examinations may be reviewed for possible credit.
+College Level Examination Program (CLEP), Defense Activity for Non-Traditional Education Support (DANTES), United States Armed Forces Institute(USAFI) subject examinations, and College Board Advanced Placement Examinations may be reviewed for possible credit.